Outline of World History

 1. Early Dynastic Periods (Xia, Shang, and Zhou)

-1. The Xia Dynasty is considered the first Chinese dynasty, though its historicity is debated.
+1. Considered the first Chinese dynasty, though its historicity is debated.

-3. The Zhou Dynasty introduced the Mandate of Heaven and laid the cultural foundations for later Chinese civilization.
+1. Introduced the Mandate of Heaven and laid cultural foundations for later Chinese civilization.

 2. Technological and Cultural Innovations

-1. Advancements in bronze work, writing, and philosophy emerged during these periods.
+1. Advancements in bronze work, writing, and philosophy (e.g., Confucianism, Daoism during late Zhou) emerged.

 2. Innovations in agriculture and metallurgy boosted societal development.